advantch/ubuntu-server-setup/README.md

 # Running tests
 Tests are run against a set of Vagrant VMs.
 To run the tests, run the following in the project's directory:
 `./tests/tests.sh`

+# additional commads:
+allow password less sudo

+nano /etc/sudoers/
+username ALL=(ALL) NOPASSWD: ALL